Exchange-Correlation Functionals in 2D Materials: Applications, Challenges, and Limitations: Evaluating the performance of XC functionals in 2D materials

 \subsubsection{Meta‑GGA functionals}

-These limitations in lattice constant prediction for 2D materials are being addressed by emerging meta-GGA functionals.
-They incorporate the kinetic energy density in addition to the electron density and its gradient, providing a more refined description of electron interactions.
-SCAN, a meta-GGA functional, predicts lattice constants that closely match experimental values for a wide range of 2D materials \cite{buda2017characterization, javed2025structural}.
-This functional has proven to be especially effective for TMDC monolayers (Fig. \ref{fig:lco}) and several other 2D systems (Table \ref{table:lco}), yet a large number of material families have not been systematically evaluated, highlighting the need for further benchmarking. \\ In a recent study, Edzards et al. (2025) carried out a detailed benchmark of MOF‑5 and related structures using multiple XC functionals.
+These limitations in lattice constant prediction for 2D materials are being addressed by emerging meta-GGA functionals, which incorporate kinetic energy density along with electron density and its gradient, offering a more refined description of electron interactions.
+SCAN, a meta-GGA functional, predicts lattice constants that closely match experimental values for a wide range of 2D materials \cite{javed2025structural, buda2017characterization}.
+This functional has shown particular effectiveness for TMDC monolayers (Fig. \ref{fig:lco}) and several other 2D systems (Table \ref{table:lco}).
+For example, PBE gives a lattice constant of 3.55 \AA\ for WTe$_2$, showing a significant deviation from the experimental value of 3.51 \AA, whereas SCAN predicts 3.51 \AA, matching the experiment.
+However, many material families remain systematically untested, underscoring the need for further benchmarking. \\ In a recent study, Edzards et al. (2025) carried out a detailed benchmark of MOF‑5 and related structures using multiple XC functionals.
 Their results show that the meta-GGA functional r$^2$SCAN, combined with rVV10 dispersion corrections, provides the best balance between computational cost and accuracy \cite{edzards2025benchmarking_MOF}.
-The experimental lattice constant of MOF‑5 (a = 25.870 $\AA$) is reproduced almost exactly by r$^2$SCAN + rVV10, which gives 25.865 $\AA$, whereas PBE overestimates (26.133 $\AA$).
+The experimental lattice constant of MOF‑5 (a = 25.870 \AA) is reproduced almost exactly by r$^2$SCAN + rVV10, which gives 25.865 \AA, whereas PBE overestimates (26.133 \AA).
 This trend, illustrated in Fig. \ref{fig:MOF-5}, highlights the superiority of using a meta-GGA functional with explicit dispersion corrections for reliable structural predictions.
 Although MOF-5 is not a 2D material, its benchmarking demonstrates how meta-GGA functionals can reliably reproduce experimental lattice constants, making them strong candidates for further research.